bitrise-io/devcenter/_articles/en/reviews/uploading-and-downloading-code-signing-files-with-bitrise-api.md

 ## Updating an uploaded code signing file

-You can perform minor updates to an uploaded code signing file and check those on.
+You can perform minor updates to an uploaded code signing file with the relevant Bitrise API using the `PATCH` method.
 If you've uploaded your file to [Bitrise](https://www.bitrise.io), you can visually check any changes to it on our `Code Signing` tab.

 The required parameters will be:

 * app slug
 * the code signing file's slug

 For example, to make a **provisioning profile** protected, you can set the `is_protected` flag of your provisioning profiles to `true`.

     curl -X PATCH -H 'Authorization: token THE-ACCESS-TOKEN' 'https://api.bitrise.io/v0.1/apps/APP-SLUG/provisioning-profiles/PROVISIONING-PROFILE-SLUG -d '{"is_protected":true}'